Free Shipping on all orders over $150

 We’re so glad you asked.

-It’s no secret we live in a toxic world.
+It’s no secret we live in a toxic world, is it?
 Indeed, we’re exposed to a multitude of chemicals every day in everything from our food to our personal care.

 Many toxins are found in our environment and food(1).
 What’s more, our personal care and cleaning products are also laden with them.
-Known as endocrine-disrupting chemicals they play havoc with our hormones.
-And this is the last thing we want as we go through the massive natural fluctuations of perimenopause and, just as importantly, as we transition through into post-menopause.
+Known as EDC’s, a lot of chemicals play havoc with our hormones.
+And this is the last thing we want as we go through the massive natural fluctuations of perimenopause, and, just as importantly, as we transition through into post-menopause.

 Xenoestrogens